Brad Perez: 2023

-On January 23, 2023, Perez announced in a video skit that he will return to Emerling-Gase Motorsports for the 2023 season, running four races, and may run more if sponsorship can be found.
+On January 23, 2023, Perez announced in a video skit that he would return to Emerling-Gase Motorsports for the 2023 season, running four races, and may run more if sponsorship can be found.
 Perez would finish 29th after starting 30th.

 While serving as a pit crew member for Emerling-Gase Motorsports during the 2023 Pacific Office Automation 147, Alpha Prime Racing would call on Perez to drive the No. 43 for them in place of their driver Leland Honeyman who had already started the race after he started suffering from food poisoning mid-race, Perez would finish 28th after getting sent into the tire barrier by a punt from Josh Williams in the final turn of the final lap while running fifteenth.
 On July 24, it was announced that Perez would join APR for the race at Road America, driving the No. 44 car.
 He would end up finishing inside the top-twenty in nineteenth.
 In the season finale at Phoenix, he drove the No. 74 for CHK Racing but failed to qualify.